nemanjan00/rf-basics/pres_easy.md

 * My employer does not care if my opinion is considered to reflect theirs

+# About presentation

+* Questions will be on the end

+* Idea is, hopefully anyone from begginer to advanced RF guy will learn something

+* It is just introduction, to give you basic intuitive understanding of RF

 # Oscillation

 * Constant - does not carry any information (DC)